 - 8.3.3 Mandatory Provision of Affordable Housing Units.
-In any development subject to this Section, the tenth Dwelling Unit and every seventh unit thereafter shall be an Affordable Housing Unit.
+In any development subject to this Section, the tenth dwelling unit and every seventh unit thereafter shall be an Affordable Housing Unit.
 Nothing in this Section shall preclude a developer from providing more Affordable Housing Units than are required hereunder. - 8.3.4 Methods of Providing Affordable Housing Units.
 The Planning Board may approve one (1) or more of the following methods, or any combination thereof, for the provision of Affordable Housing Units: - 1.
-The Affordable Housing Units may be constructed or rehabilitated on the locus of the development. - 2.
 The Affordable Housing Units may be constructed or rehabilitated on a locus different from that of the development.
-The Planning Board may allow a developer of non-rental Dwelling Units to develop, construct or otherwise provide Affordable Housing Units reasonably equivalent to those required by this Section in an off-site location in the Town of Hamilton.
+The Planning Board may allow a developer of non-rental dwelling units to develop, construct or otherwise provide Affordable Housing Units reasonably equivalent to those required by this Section in an off-site location in the Town of Hamilton.
 All requirements that apply to on-site provision of Affordable Housing Units shall apply to provision of off-site Affordable Housing Units.
-In addition, the location of the off-site Affordable Housing Units shall be approved by the Planning Board as an integral element of the development review and approval process. - 3.
+In addition, the location of the off-site Affordable Housing Units shall be approved by the Planning Board as an integral element of the development review and approval process. - 2.
 A donation of land may be made in lieu of providing Affordable Housing Units.
-An applicant may offer, and the Planning Board may accept, subject to approval of the Board of Selectmen, donations of land in fee simple, on-or offsite, that the Planning Board determines are suitable for the construction of an equivalent number of Affordable Housing Units.
+An applicant may offer, and the Planning Board may accept, subject to approval of the Board of Selectmen, donations of land in fee simple, on-or off-site, that the Planning Board determines are suitable for the construction of an equivalent number of Affordable Housing Units.
 Land donated for this purpose shall be subject to a restriction assuring its use for affordable housing.
-Prior to accepting land as satisfaction of the requirements of this Section, the Planning Board may require the applicant to submit an appraisal or other data relevant to the determination of suitability for an equivalent number of Affordable Housing Units. - 4.
-An equivalent fee in lieu of units may be made.
-The Planning Board may allow a developer of non-rental Dwelling Units to make a cash payment to the Town through its Affordable Housing Trust Fund for each Affordable Housing Unit required herein.
-The cash payment per unit shall be in accordance with the following formula: two times an amount equal to eighty (80) percent of area median income for a Family of four (4) in the metropolitan or non-metropolitan area that includes the Town of Hamilton, as determined annually by the U.S. Department of Housing and Urban Development. - 8.3.5 General Provisions.
+Prior to accepting land as satisfaction of the requirements of this Section, the Planning Board may require the applicant to submit an appraisal or other data relevant to the determination of suitability for an equivalent number of Affordable Housing Units. - 3.
+An equivalent fee in lieu of units for each required unit shall be 3 times the Area Median Income (AMI) as determined by HUD (US Department of Housing and Urban Development) income limits which includes Hamilton. - 8.3.5 General Provisions.
 The Planning Board shall be charged with administering this Section and shall promulgate Inclusionary Housing Rules and Regulations, including but not limited to submission requirements and procedures, application and review fees, minimum requirements for a marketing plan, and documentation required by the Town to qualify the Affordable Housing Units for listing on the Chapter 40B Subsidized Housing Inventory.